meza/Stonecraft/docs/docs/06-access-widening.md

 In Fabric, this would typically be done with **Access wideners**, while NeoForge uses **Access Transformers**.
 Please refer to their respective docs in order to understand the differences.

-Stonecraft leverages Stonecutter, which allows you to define a different access widening file for each version supported by your mod by using variables substitution.
+Stonecraft leverages Stonecutter, which allows you to define a different access widening file for each version supported by your mod by using variable substitution.

 ## Setting up